2 killed, 1 in critical condition after fight in Bellevue

-Two men are dead and another man is in critical condition after a fight Saturday night in Bellevue, authorities told KING TV.
+Two men are dead and another man is in critical condition after a shooting and stabbing Saturday night in Bellevue, authorities told KING TV.

 A woman was also wounded and is being treated at a hospital in the suburb east of Seattle, the TV station reported.